Just Desserts: Weird Tales Entry

 The lovely maiden's eyes widened.
 "Oh!
 You must tell me more."

 The officer's left arm twitched slightly, and he placed his right had upon it.
 "Foul insects!
 How I desire to remove us from these dark lands to more hospitable places.
 No matter, it is the duty of an officer of the crown to suffer them.
 Miss, there was a woman known to be a practitioner of the dark arts of the southern folk, infamous among the locals.
-So feared was she among the superstitious, that while she resisted, I could recruit none to face her."
+So feared was she among the superstitious that while she resisted I could recruit none to face her."

 "Sir, what did you do?" the maiden asked, hands clenched hard upon her knees.

 "I wooed her, of course," the officer proclaimed proudly, pausing only to wince briefly at a pain.
-"I married her and the land, promising to myself to the health of both.
+"I married her and the land, promising myself the good of both.
 With her invaluable assistance won, we pursued the war vigorously, claiming wide swaths of the new land for the empire.
-Whether her magic carried any puissance, I cannot say, but we won victory after victory against the savages who resisted, and in return, I offered our allies wealth and honor, and shared our civilization and saving religion with them.
+Whether her magic carried any puissance, I cannot say, but we won victory after victory against the savages and in return, I offered our allies wealth and honor, and shared our civilization and saving religion with them.
 Alas, many of these proud and noble jungle folk fell to a wasting sickness, including the witch-priestess of the tribe.
 All that remained was to pray for their souls."

-"You love is lost, then?" the maiden asked, placing her hand gently upon the officer's arm.
+"Your love is lost, then?" the maiden asked, placing her hand gently upon the officer's arm.

 The officer jerked suddenly to the left and placed a hand on his side, but his gaze never lowered.
 "Alas, love never dies, though we labor hard to forget."

 "Is there, perhaps, any way that I could help?" the maiden offered, lowering her hand to his thigh, liquid eyes drawing close to his.